jocosocial/twitarr/rest_documentation.md

     "id": "forum_id_string"
     "subject": "subject_string",
     "sticky": boolean,
-    "next_page": null|Integer, # Only included if paging was requested
-    "prev_page": null|Integer, # Only included if paging was requested
+    "next_page": null|Integer, # Only included if paging was requested through query parameters "prev_page": null|Integer, # Only included if paging was requested through query parameters "page_count": Integer, # Only included if paging was requested through query parameters "post_count": Integer,
-    "page_count": Integer, # Only included if paging was requested "posts": [ ForumPost{}, ... ],
+    "posts": [ ForumPost{}, ... ],
     "latest_read": epoch, # Timestamp of when the user last viewed the thread, only included if user is logged in }